Voxelated/voxelated.github.io/_pages/CodingConventions.md

 acknowledged by naming it appropriately, such as ```tag``` or ```selector``` in the above example.

+This can be avoided in c++17 by using ```if constexpr()```, however, when there are numerous dispatch options, the above pattern results in clearer code.
+Another alternative is to write a separate dispatch class template, templated on the paramter which selects the appropriate dispatch, and then to specialize the class tempalte.
+This is a good choice if the implementation functions do not require access to the internals of the class doing the dispatching, however, if they do then the dispatch class must be a friend of the class implementing the interface, and it is then preferable to have the warning.

 To enable compiler warnings, code should be compiled with the following flags:

 ```cpp